hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 }
 ```

-## Step 3 - Implementing the Endpoint `/listen`
+## Step 3 - Implementing the `/listen` Handler

 For the `listenHandler` we do the same as we did for the `sayHandler`, but without parsing any input.
-We will instead tell the Client that the connection should be kept alive.
+We instead tell the Client that the connection should be kept alive.

 We create a new Handler `listenHandler` and set the **HTTP Header "Connection" to "keep-alive"** to tell the Client not to terminate the Connection.
-Also, we will set **HTTP Header "Content-Type" to "text/event-stream"**.
+Also, we set **HTTP Header "Content-Type" to "text/event-stream"**.

 To make sure that we are not Terminating the Connection from our side early, we wait for the Close event of the Client.